-In defence of the team, I always think that it is only when you see 20 of them charging off at the start of the Supreme Novices that you will remember, this is difficult.
-I never understand the Groundless Optimism Syndrome cheering at that moment, I tend to feel a little bit apprehensive.
+In defence of the team, and I know I say it every year, I always think that it is only when you see 20 of them charging off at the start of the Supreme Novices that you will remember, this is difficult.

-Click on oddschecker.com at 8.01pm the instant after the Pricewise selections are released on ipad and you can watch the prices disappear.
+Click on oddschecker.com at 8.01pm the instant after the Pricewise selections are released online and you can watch the prices shrink.
 All bookies shrink prices if they think they are about to be knocked over.
-Remember they will return for a short time the next morning.
-To get the Pricewise early prices go to my Best Bookie page for advice.
+Segal selections tend to be well punted Day 1.
+(Singlefarmpayment 10s to 5/1 fav) The longer he goes without a winner, the less frantic it becomes.

 Weatherbys Cheltenham Festival Guide.
 Always an excellent production which I will always buy.
 I was pleased to see that Matt Tombs kept up the standard that Paul Jones had maintained for all those years.
 The 'Freshometer' was a new idea.
 Enjoyed the read and had points that I would never have thought of.
-I think the 2017 version has even improved again.
-I am looking forward to Matt's Major Players idea of up to date views on the horses involved.
-It was part of the book I never read because it had a tendency to go out of date very quickly.
-Lets hope he got at least part of the idea from Gaultstats' facility to update.
-Seems a nice man too.
+Thought the 2017 version has even improved again.
 Has given my a very reasonable quote for my homepage.
 This year when I apologised for this new venture maybe stealing some of his pitch, he replied, " not to worry, there is enough room this time of year for everyone."
 As I spend the £35 on the package every year I like to get the nightly emails during the Festival printed out.
 Makes me read something between pints.
-Last year's essays were fine but the tips over the 4 days were a little silly.
-I know Matt wasn't responsible.
+Last year's essays were fine but the tips over the 4 days can be a bit silly.
+They come from Weatherbys and not Matt.
 According to my calculations all that was tipped was the first few in the market on each race.
-Fine for 24 runner h'cap hurdles but Arkle tipping Douvan 1/4 and Vaniteux at 8s is 90% of the book.
-I checked after and they actually tipped 19 winners out of 28 races but £1 on each of their selections would have cost you £3 overall!
-I do hope we are not going to get some misleading blurb as to their tipping success.
+Advertising will suggest that they will tip 19 winners but if you back all their selections you are likely to make a loss.
+I do hope we are not going to get some misleading blurb again this year.